FNY Investment Advisers LLC Sells 274 Shares of Central Garden & Pet (NASDAQ:CENTA)

 FNY Investment Advisers LLC lessened its holdings in Central Garden & Pet (NASDAQ:CENTA – Get Rating) by 11.4% in the fourth quarter, Holdings Channel reports.
 The firm owned 2,120 shares of the company’s stock after selling 274 shares during the period.
 FNY Investment Advisers LLC’s holdings in Central Garden & Pet were worth $101,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 A number of other large investors have also made changes to their positions in CENTA.
 Amundi Pioneer Asset Management Inc. bought a new position in Central Garden & Pet in the 1st quarter valued at $56,000.
-Macquarie Group Ltd. grew its stake in Central Garden & Pet by 138.5% in the 3rd quarter.
-Macquarie Group Ltd. now owns 1,457 shares of the company’s stock valued at $63,000 after purchasing an additional 846 shares during the period.
-Crossmark Global Holdings Inc. bought a new position in Central Garden & Pet in the 3rd quarter valued at $162,000.
+Macquarie Group Ltd. lifted its position in shares of Central Garden & Pet by 138.5% during the 3rd quarter.
+Macquarie Group Ltd. now owns 1,457 shares of the company’s stock valued at $63,000 after buying an additional 846 shares during the last quarter.
+Crossmark Global Holdings Inc. purchased a new position in shares of Central Garden & Pet during the 3rd quarter valued at $162,000.
 SG Americas Securities LLC lifted its position in shares of Central Garden & Pet by 194.9% during the 3rd quarter.
 SG Americas Securities LLC now owns 6,320 shares of the company’s stock valued at $272,000 after buying an additional 4,177 shares during the last quarter.
 Finally, Teacher Retirement System of Texas lifted its position in shares of Central Garden & Pet by 23.4% during the 3rd quarter.
 Teacher Retirement System of Texas now owns 6,474 shares of the company’s stock valued at $278,000 after buying an additional 1,227 shares during the last quarter.
 Hedge funds and other institutional investors own 71.03% of the company’s stock.

 A number of brokerages have recently commented on CENTA.
 Zacks Investment Research raised Central Garden & Pet from a “sell” rating to a “hold” rating and set a $47.00 price target on the stock in a research report on Friday, February 4th.
 JPMorgan Chase & Co. dropped their price target on Central Garden & Pet from $54.00 to $51.00 in a research report on Thursday, January 13th.
 Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $56.80.